elixir-lsp/elixir-ls/README.md

 Basic troubleshooting steps:

 - Make sure you have hex and git installed
 - Make sure github.com and hex.pm are accessible.
-You may need to configure proxy
+You may need to configure HTTPS proxy.
+If your setup uses TLS man-in-the-middle inspection you may need to set `HEX_UNSAFE_HTTPS=1`.
-- If the extension fails to start ElixirLS you can try cleaning the `Mix.install` directory (location on your system can be obtained by calling `Mix.Utils.mix_cache()` from `iex` session)
+- If ElixirLS fails to start you can try cleaning the `Mix.install` directory (location on your system can be obtained by calling `Path.join(Mix.Utils.mix_cache(), "installs")` from `iex` session)
 - Restart ElixirLS with a custom command `restart`
 - Run `mix clean` or `mix clean --deps` in ElixirLS with custom command `mixClean`
 - Restart your editor (which will restart ElixirLS)